cioos-siooc/cioos-siooc-guide/docs/PGD/PGDCIOOS.en.md

 **Q2.** If you are using a data or metadata standard and/or tools to document and describe your data, please list here.

 **Q2.
 Guidance**
-For CIOOS, the most relevant schemas are [ISO-19115](https://www.iso.org/standard/53798.html) (metadata), [Climate and Forecast (CF) Conventions](https://cfconventions.org/) (CF) (often used for physical or biogeochemical oceanography data) and the [Darwin Core](https://dwc.tdwg.org/) standard (often used for marine biological occurrence data).
+For CIOOS, the most relevant schemas are [ISO-19115](https://www.iso.org/standard/53798.html) (metadata), [Climate and Forecast (CF) Conventions](https://cfconventions.org/) (often used for physical or biogeochemical oceanography data) and the [Darwin Core](https://dwc.tdwg.org/) standard (often used for marine biological occurrence data).
 Dataset documentation provided in one of these standard, machine-readable, openly-accessible formats enables effective exchange of information between users and systems.

 Dataset documentation may also include a controlled vocabulary, which is a standardized list of terminology for describing information.
-Examples of controlled vocabularies include the [NERC vocabulary](https://www.bodc.ac.uk/resources/products/web_services/vocab/) or [NASA’s Global Change Master Directory (GCMD) Keywordsy](https://www.earthdata.nasa.gov/earth-observation-data/find-data/idn/gcmd-keywords) (GCMD) de la NASA.
+Examples of controlled vocabularies include the [NERC vocabulary](https://www.bodc.ac.uk/resources/products/web_services/vocab/) or [NASA’s Global Change Master Directory (GCMD) Keywords](https://www.earthdata.nasa.gov/earth-observation-data/find-data/idn/gcmd-keywords).

 **Q3.** What processes currently exist to continuously improve data quality (reviews, quality flags, testing, verification, etc) throughout and beyond the active phase of the project?
 Who has the executive responsibility for the quality of the data?